 A business credit card and a line of credit are two common short-term financing options used by small businesses.
 Business owners use business credit cards and lines of credit to cover similar working capital needs, such as office expenses, vendor payments, and inventory.
 In this article, we’ll compare a small business credit card vs line of credit, and explain why having both is a good idea.

-Kabbage, who has sponsored this article, offers small businesses lines of credit of up to $150,000.
-If you’ve been in business for at least one year and generate at least $50,000 in annual revenue, you may qualify.
-There’s no cost to set up your line of credit or obligation to draw funds if you qualify, and you pay only for the funds you actually use.
+Kabbage, sponsor of this article, offers a small businesses line of credit of up to $150,000.
+There’s no cost to set up your line of credit, no obligation to draw funds if you qualify, and you pay only for the funds you actually use.

 Business Line of Credit

 A business line of credit is a flexible financing option from a bank or private lender.
 A line of credit gives small business owners access to funds that can be drawn on as needed.
 Interest is charged only on the capital used (after funds are drawn) and not on the line of credit extended.
 Businesses have a predefined period of time to repay the amount borrowed, typically 6-12 months.